chromaui/polaris-react/documentation/guides/migrating-from-v3-to-v4.md

 In v3, you could hook into our context types.

-**Note:** These examples use enzyme.
-See [our examples](https://github.com/Shopify/polaris-react/tree/master/examples) for other testing libraries.
+**Note:** These examples use [Enzyme](https://airbnb.io/enzyme/).
+Other testing libraries can also be used, as shown in [these examples](https://github.com/Shopify/polaris-react/tree/master/examples).

 ```jsx
 // old